AWS VPC NAT – NAT Gateway

 • Continuously scan environments for vulnerabilities and network exposure

-• automatically discovers and begins scanning the eligible resources without the need to manually schedule or configure assessment scans.
+• automatically discovers and begins scanning eligible resources without the need to manually schedule or configure assessment scans.

 • Assess vulnerabilities accurately with the Inspector Risk score